 Best AI Inpainting Tools for Selected-Area Edits in 2026

-This guide compares AI inpainting, generative fill, and object replacement tools for creators, marketers, designers, ecommerce teams, and social editors who need usable local edits without rebuilding the full photo.
+This guide compares AI inpainting, generative fill, object replacement, and selected-area editing tools by use case.
+If the job is canvas expansion rather than local editing, you are looking for outpainting; see the How to Change Aspect Ratio Without Cropping (2026 AI Guide).
 The comparison is based on public product documentation and product information available as of May 27, 2026.

 Quick Comparison: Best AI Tools for Editing Specific Image Areas